LordHerdier/www/content/projects/crestronCommands.md

 # Crestron Commands

-A suite of command-line tools designed to simplify management and automation of Crestron AV systems in large-scale deployments.

-*Project details coming soon...*
+A collection of crestron's cli commands.

+This is necessary because a lot of the commands are not documented and are hidden to the user.

+As a Crestron engineer, I use these commands to automate the management of our AV systems.

+Check out the [repo](https://github.com/LordHerdier/CrestronCommands) for more details.